Arthur Kill Terminal

 What are the Project's plans for the Cole House?

-AKT plans to renovate the Cole House into a visitor center where the public can learn more about the offshore wind industry, training and employment opportunities, and operations occurring at the port.
-The visitor center will include an outdoor deck where the public can observe port and assembly activities, and the first floor will be devoted to exhibitions, lectures, presentations, training, and arts, educational, and other community-oriented uses.
+AKT plans to renovate the Cole House into a visitor center where the public can learn more about the terminal and various training and employment opportunities.
+The visitor center will include an outdoor deck where the public can observe activities within the terminal, and the first floor will be devoted to exhibitions, lectures, presentations, training, and arts, educational, and other community-oriented uses.
 The port owner will use the second floor as offices.

 Impacts on Staten Island